ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
-Authoritative servers are expected to return all available in-domain glue records in a referral response.
-If message size constraints prevent the inclusion of all in-domain glue records over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
+Authoritative servers are expected to return all available glue records for in-domain name servers in a referral response.
+If message size constraints prevent the inclusion of all glue records for in-domain name servers over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
 This document clarifies that expectation.